superwatermelon/procedural-terrain-generation/content/02-landmarks.md

-The game has some key landmarks that have significance to the gameplay, this is where we will start our procedural generation.
+In the [last post](/procedural-terrain-generation/) we looked at the overview of the different game areas for They Arrive, in this post we are focusing on the playable area and the key landmarks.
+There are five key landmarks that have significance to the gameplay, this is where we will start our procedural generation.
 We first put pins down where these key landmarks are to be located.
 We will define these landmarks as: the mountain, the lake, the town, the forest and the clearing.

 <figure>
     <img src="/procedural-terrain-generation/img/landmarks.svg" alt="Landmark sequence"/>